Parses PostgreSQL/MySQL and translates ADQL to PostgreSQL/MySQL.

-Tool for parsing and processing MySQL and ADQL SELECT queries
+Tool for parsing and processing of MySQL/PostgreSQL and translation of ADQL SELECT-like queries

 Designed to be used in conjunction with django-daiquri as a query processing backend but it can be easily used as a stand-alone tool or integrated into another project.

 The easiest way to install the package is by using the pip tool:

 Alternatively, you can clone the repository and install it from there.
 However, this step also requires generating the parser which is a slightly more elaborate process (see below).